saastechacademy/foundation/project-ideas/shopify-integration/createShopifyOrder.md

     *   `mappedKey`: The payment gateway name from the Shopify order (e.g., "shopify_payments", "paypal").
     *   Purpose: Determine the payment method type in HotWax Commerce based on the payment gateway used in Shopify.

-In the `createShopifyOrder` service, the `ShopifyHelper` class is utilized in the following additional scenarios:

-1.  **Product and Variant Mapping:**
-    *   The `ShopifyHelper.getProductId` function is used to retrieve the HotWax Commerce product ID corresponding to a Shopify variant ID.
-This is essential for associating order line items with the correct products in the HotWax system.
-    *   If the product ID is not found and product creation is allowed, the service creates a new product in HotWax Commerce and associates it with the Shopify variant ID using `createShopifyShopProduct`.

-2.  **Facility Mapping:**
-    *   The `ShopifyHelper.getFacilityId` function is used to determine the HotWax Commerce facility ID based on the Shopify location ID where the order was fulfilled.
-This helps in managing inventory and fulfillment processes.

-3.  **Pre-Order and Backorder Tag Mapping:**
-    *   The `ShopifyHelper.getShopifyTypeMappedValue` function is used with `mappedTypeId` "SHOPIFY_PRODUCT_TAG" to retrieve the tags used in Shopify to indicate pre-order or backorder products.
-These tags are then used to determine if an order item should be marked as a pre-order or backorder in HotWax Commerce.

 **Understanding use of SHOPIFY_PRODUCT_TAG**